mana-byte/EXE-GAN-NIX/README.md

 ![Performance](./imgs/teaser.png)

-**NOTE**: This repo only uses the guided recovery.
+**NOTE**: This repo only uses a slightly modified version of the guided recovery.
 If you want all the other feature please checkout the original repo

 ## Notice
 Our paper has been published in a Neurocomputing Journal!!!
 (28 Nov.
 2024).